BelovDV/gui_lib/README.md

 It's personal educational project
 I was working on [game](https://github.com/BelovDV/game-logic.git), after several rewriting of gui for it I decided to make it as a separate project

+### Plans

+It is third version of basic c++ interface for this library - Block.
+Now, it is ready to be shown.
+It isn't good enough, however.
+So, it is still in development.